S2-group/template-replication-package/README.md

 This repository is a companion page for the following thesis / publication:
 > Author Names.
 Publication year.
 Thesis / Paper title.
 Publication venue / proceedings.

-It contains all the material required for replicating the experiments, including: X, Y, and Z.
+It contains all the material required for replicating the study, including: X, Y, and Z.

 Quick start
 ---------------